Daniel-KM/Omeka-S-module-BlockPlus/README.md

 resource neither an asset file, so currently not manageable inside Omeka.
 It may be used to display a html text with a video on the home page.

+#### Item Set showcase

+This is similar to the block Item Showcase, but for item sets.

 #### Mirror page

 Allow to use a page as a block, so the same page can be use in multiple sites,